aimee-mcneil-melville/ToDo-Full-Stack/packages/two-truths-and-a-lie/README.md

 ## Release 1 : Find the Lie
-A teacher will guide you to find the cohort mates with whom you're going to play lie detector.
+* **On-campus students:** a teacher will guide you to find the cohort mates with whom you're going to play lie detector.
 Ask your teacher who you're busting!
+* **Online students:** Post in the `general` channel in Discord when your branch is ready to be busted.
+When you select another pair's branch to bust, mark their Discord message with an emoji reaction.

 1. Pull your cohort mates branch from GitHub into your local repository.